Conventions and Notations

 Kinematics

-1. A quaternion is defined as \(\mathbf{q} = [w, x, y, z]^T\). \([x, y, z]^T\) is the (scaled) axis of rotation and \(w\) is cosine of half of the angle.
+1. A quaternion is defined as \(\mathbf{q} = [w, x, y, z]^T\), where \([x, y, z]^T\) denotes the scaled axis of rotation and \(w\) represents the cosine of the half-angle.

 \[\begin{split}\begin{eqnarray} ^Br&= {}^{BW\!}R ^Wr,\\ ^Wr&= {}^{WB\!}R ^Br. \end{eqnarray}\end{split}\]